Kudaes/DInvoke_rs/README.md

 # DInvoke_nostd

-This branch contains the `no_std` version of `dinvoke_nostd`.
+This branch contains the `no_std` version of Dinvoke_rs.
 DInvoke_nostd may be used for many purposes such as PE parsing, dynamic exported functions resolution, dynamically loading PEs at runtime and executiong indirect syscalls.

 Features:
 * Dynamically resolve and invoke undocumented Windows APIs from Rust.